Because the United States is such a large country, there are plenty of things to see and do.

 Address: Cincinnati, Ohio, 45202

 The Fly Geyser is perhaps one of the strangest places to visit in Nevada despite many people not even knowing about it.
+This geyser shoots water up around five feet into the air.
+Although the geyser itself isn't open to the public, you can get excellent views along State Route 34, which is about 0.3 miles away.

-The Fly Geyser began as a man-made well during the early 1900s, and over time, geothermally heated, piping hot water started to go up through the cracks, creating the geyser.
+The Fly Geyser began as a man-made well in the early 1900s.
+Over time, geothermally heated, piping hot water started to rise through the cracks, creating the geyser.
+Attempts to cap it failed, leading to the current attraction.

 Address: Gerlach, NV 89412

 Located in the basement of the Somerville Theater in Davis Square, the Museum of Bad Art is one of the unique places in the US.
+MOBA is the only museum in the world that collects, preserves, and exhibits bad art in all its forms.

+The museum's collection includes works by talented artists who have created crude but exuberant works of art and art that show little control over the brush.
 Every piece of art in the museum is so bad but still different than those by incompetent artists, giving visitors a unique and fun experience.

 Accommodation: Where to stay in Brookline